bhyvex/cloudly/README.md

 $ ./run_devel.sh
 </pre>

 Now that you have the User Interface (Admin Dashboard) up and running you'd need to get the API started.
-You can do so by following instructions in the next step.
+You can do so by following the instructions in the next step.

 11) Configuring the web server (NGINX without SSL support)